moody/Waffle/README.md

 -- Returns true if this node's tree has changed since its last Layout() call. local isDirty = component:IsDirty()

--- Visibility

--- Takes this node out of the layout flow entirely, its siblings reflow to fill the space, -- and hides its own frame.
-Its position in the tree is preserved, Show() brings it back, -- no re-inserting needed.
-No-ops if already hidden. column:Hide()

--- Reverses Hide().
-No-ops if not currently hidden. column:Show()

--- Setters
+-- Setters and Getters

+-- Every setter below is a no-op unless the value actually changes (SetKey is the one -- exception, see below), and has a matching getter immediately below it, returning the -- raw value it was given, nil if unset.

 -- Sets a frame factory for any descendant that gives neither frame nor its own -- frameFactory.
 Pass nil to remove it.
-No-ops if already that value.
-An already-resolved -- descendant's own frame is unaffected either way, only one still waiting on a factory -- picks up the change. component:SetDefaultFrameFactory(function(parent) return CreateFrame("Frame", nil, parent) end)
+An already-resolved descendant's own frame is -- unaffected either way, only one still waiting on a factory picks up the change. component:SetDefaultFrameFactory(function(parent) return CreateFrame("Frame", nil, parent) end) local defaultFrameFactory = component:GetDefaultFrameFactory()

 -- Sets this node's own main axis for its own children.
-Pass nil to reset to the default -- (ROW).
-No-ops if already that value. component:SetDirection("COLUMN")
+Pass nil to reset to the default -- (ROW). component:SetDirection("COLUMN") local direction = component:GetDirection()

 -- Sets this node's own physical width.
-Pass nil to let it flex/stretch instead (whichever -- applies), "AUTO" to compute it from this node's own children (a sum along its main -- axis, a max along its cross axis), or a percentage string ("50%") to size it relative -- to the parent.
-No-ops if already that value. component:SetWidth(200)
+Pass nil to let it flex/stretch instead (whichever -- applies), "AUTO" to compute it from this node's own children (a sum along its main -- axis, a max along its cross axis), or a percentage string ("50%") to size it relative -- to the parent. component:SetWidth(200) local width = component:GetWidth()

 -- Sets this node's own physical height.
-Same as SetWidth() in every other respect, the -- vertical axis instead. component:SetHeight(100)
+Same as SetWidth() in every other respect, the -- vertical axis instead. component:SetHeight(100) local height = component:GetHeight()

 -- Sets width and height together, equivalent to SetWidth()/SetHeight().
 Omitting either -- argument passes nil, resetting that dimension instead of leaving it unchanged. component:SetSize(200, 100)

+-- Returns width and height together, the same values SetWidth()/SetHeight() (or SetSize()) -- were last given. local width, height = component:GetSize()

 -- Sets this node's own share of its parent's leftover main-axis space.
-Pass nil to reset -- to the default (1).
-No-ops if already that value. child:SetGrow(2)
+Pass nil to reset -- to the default (1). child:SetGrow(2) local grow = child:GetGrow()

 -- Sets this node's own share of its parent's main-axis deficit.
-Pass nil to reset to the -- default (1).
-No-ops if already that value. child:SetShrink(0)
+Pass nil to reset to the -- default (1). child:SetShrink(0) local shrink = child:GetShrink()

 -- Sets how this node aligns its own children along the cross axis by default.
-Pass nil to -- reset to the default (STRETCH).
-No-ops if already that alignment. component:SetAlign("CENTER")
+Pass nil to -- reset to the default (STRETCH). component:SetAlign("CENTER") local align = component:GetAlign()

 -- Sets how this node aligns itself within its parent along the cross axis, overriding the -- parent's own align.
-Pass nil to go back to inheriting it.
-No-ops if already that -- alignment. child:SetAlignSelf("END")
+Pass nil to go back to inheriting it. child:SetAlignSelf("END") local alignSelf = child:GetAlignSelf()

 -- Sets how this node distributes leftover main-axis space among its own children.
-Pass -- nil to reset to the default (START).
-No-ops if already that value. component:SetJustify("SPACE_BETWEEN")
+Pass -- nil to reset to the default (START). component:SetJustify("SPACE_BETWEEN") local justify = component:GetJustify()

 -- Sets whether this node's overflowing children wrap onto a new line.
-Pass nil to reset -- to the default (false).
-No-ops if already that value. component:SetWrap(true)
+Pass nil to reset -- to the default (false). component:SetWrap(true) local wrap = component:GetWrap()

 -- Sets the space between this node's own children.
-No-ops if already that gap. component:SetGap(8)
+Pass nil to reset to the default (0). component:SetGap(8) local gap = component:GetGap()

 -- Sets the space between this node's own wrapped lines, instead of SetGap().
-Pass nil to -- fall back to SetGap()'s own value.
-No-ops if already that value. component:SetLineGap(16)
+Pass nil to -- fall back to SetGap()'s own value. component:SetLineGap(16) local lineGap = component:GetLineGap()

 -- Sets the space between this node's edge and its own children, on all four sides.
--- No-ops if already that padding. component:SetPadding(8)
+Pass -- nil to reset to the default (0). component:SetPadding(8) local padding = component:GetPadding()

 -- Overrides SetPadding() for one side.
-Pass nil to revert to it.
-No-ops if already that -- value. component:SetPaddingTop(4) component:SetPaddingRight(4) component:SetPaddingBottom(4) component:SetPaddingLeft(4)
+Pass nil to revert to it. component:SetPaddingTop(4) component:SetPaddingRight(4) component:SetPaddingBottom(4) component:SetPaddingLeft(4)
+local paddingTop = component:GetPaddingTop()
+local paddingRight = component:GetPaddingRight()
+local paddingBottom = component:GetPaddingBottom()
+local paddingLeft = component:GetPaddingLeft()

 -- Sets the space around this node itself, on all four sides.
-Pass nil to reset to the -- default (0).
-No-ops if already that value. child:SetMargin(4)
+Pass nil to reset to the -- default (0). child:SetMargin(4) local margin = child:GetMargin()

 -- Overrides SetMargin() for one side.
-Pass nil to revert to it.
-No-ops if already that -- value. child:SetMarginTop(2) child:SetMarginRight(2) child:SetMarginBottom(2) child:SetMarginLeft(2)
+Pass nil to revert to it. child:SetMarginTop(2) child:SetMarginRight(2) child:SetMarginBottom(2) child:SetMarginLeft(2)
+local marginTop = child:GetMarginTop()
+local marginRight = child:GetMarginRight()
+local marginBottom = child:GetMarginBottom()
+local marginLeft = child:GetMarginLeft()

 -- Sets a floor/ceiling on this node's own width.
-Pass nil to remove it.
-No-ops if already -- that value. child:SetMinWidth(50) child:SetMaxWidth(300)
+Pass nil to remove it. child:SetMinWidth(50) child:SetMaxWidth(300) local minWidth = child:GetMinWidth() local maxWidth = child:GetMaxWidth()

 -- Same as SetMinWidth()/SetMaxWidth(), for height.
 child:SetMinHeight(50)
 child:SetMaxHeight(300)
+local minHeight = child:GetMinHeight()
+local maxHeight = child:GetMaxHeight()

+-- Sets whether this node is excluded from the layout flow entirely; its siblings reflow -- to fill the space, and Layout() hides its own frame and every already-resolved frame -- in its subtree.
+An ancestor's own hidden hides this node's frame the same way, without -- changing this node's own hidden.
+Pass nil to reset to the default (false). child:SetHidden(true)

+-- Returns this node's own hidden, never an ancestor's: a node whose ancestor is hidden -- still returns nil/false here, even though its own frame is hidden too. local hidden = child:GetHidden()

 -- Sets this node's own key, for lookup via GetChild(key).
 Pass nil to remove it.
-Unlike -- every other setter, never marks the tree dirty: GetChild always searches live, there's -- nothing to recompute. child:SetKey("sidebar")
+Unlike -- every other setter, never marks the tree dirty: GetChild always searches live, there's -- nothing to recompute. child:SetKey("sidebar") local key = child:GetKey()

 -- Sets this node's visual position among its siblings, independent of declaration order.
--- Pass nil to reset to the default (0).
-No-ops if already that order. child:SetOrder(1)
+-- Pass nil to reset to the default (0). child:SetOrder(1) local order = child:GetOrder()

 -- Sets the callback fired once this node's own Layout() pass is resolved and clean.
-Pass -- nil to remove it.
-No-ops if already that value. component:SetOnLayout(function(comp, width, height) end)
+Pass -- nil to remove it. component:SetOnLayout(function(comp, width, height) end) local onLayout = component:GetOnLayout()
 ```

 ## Testing